The Ballad of John and Yoko: Release

-Although Lennon was impatient to issue the single, its release was delayed to allow for the Beatles' April 1969 single, "Get Back".
-Backed with Harrison's "Old Brown Shoe", the single was issued in the United Kingdom on 30 May 1969.
+Lennon was impatient to issue the single but its release was delayed by the Beatles' April 1969 single, "Get Back".
+Backed with Harrison's "Old Brown Shoe", "The Ballad of John and Yoko" was issued as a single in the UK on 30 May 1969.
 Lennon and Ono were performing a second bed-in at the Queen Elizabeth Hotel in Montreal at the time.
 The United States release followed on 4 June.

 In the UK and Europe, "The Ballad of John and Yoko" was the first Beatles single to be issued in stereo.
-It was therefore their first release not given a mono mix.
+It was their first release not given a mono mix.
 Lennon advised Tony Bramwell, Apple Records' promotions manager, to limit pre-release previews of the record and not to give it any advance publicity, especially with regard to "the Christ! bit".
-In his NME interview at this time, Lennon said that although the story had already emerged that Harrison and Starr did not play on the song, he would not have chosen to publicise this, adding, "It doesn't mean anything, it just so happened that there were only us two there."
+In his NME interview at the time, Lennon said that although the story had already emerged that Harrison and Starr did not play on the song, he would not have chosen to publicise this, adding, "It doesn't mean anything, it just so happened that there were only us two there."

-In the US, Apple issued the record in a picture sleeve containing two photos of the Beatles and Ono in the garden of McCartney's London home, taken by Linda McCartney.
-The front of the sleeve shows Lennon and Ono seated, and Harrison, McCartney and Starr standing behind them.
-According to author Bruce Spizer, Lennon's bandmates appear uncomfortable ceding the spotlight to Ono and in better humour in the shot used for "Old Brown Shoe", on the reverse of the sleeve.
+In the US, Apple issued the record in a picture sleeve containing two photos taken by Linda McCartney of the Beatles and Ono in the garden of McCartney's London home.
+The front of the sleeve showed Lennon and Ono seated with Harrison, McCartney and Starr standing behind them.
+According to author Bruce Spizer, Lennon's bandmates appeared uncomfortable ceding the spotlight to Ono and in better humour in the shot used for "Old Brown Shoe" on the reverse of the sleeve.
 (Note: Author Peter Doggett says that the sleeve depicted "all five Beatles".
 He quotes McCartney as saying: "Yoko used to sit in on the photos, and we didn't really know how to tell her to get out ..
 You couldn't really say, 'Excuse me, John, can you get her out?'")